Should you take whey protein powders or vegan protein powders if you have rheumatoid arthritis?

 Let’s review now how much protein we actually need.
 1942, a researcher, Dr. William Rose showed that we only need 20g a day based on the maximum demand of a person based on the amino acid requirement for an individual.
 And they just doubled like just for fun so let’s not take any risks here so let’s double it.
 37g a day is the World Health Organization requirement for the protein.
 That’s like 1 scoop of a protein powder if you’re not getting any protein from any other sources.
 Yet, there is protein in so many basically if you’re eating your daily calorie requirement, your daily energy requirement , so you’ll meeting at this then you again adding enough protein and it’s impossible not to get enough protein each day if you eat a diverse range of foods and you meet your daily calorie requirement.
 So, it’s that simple.
 Whether or not you have animals in your diet and you’re eating those bad foods and whether or not you are avoiding those foods for good health, you are going to meet your daily requirement.
 In fact, as I jumped down over here.
 Just if you only ate rice all day you would get 71g of protein.
 If you only ate potatoes all day you get 64g of protein.
 And so, the issue is not actually protein issue here if you’re underweight and if you’re trying to build strength.
 It’s a calorie issue.
 What we find is that people who are underweight or they’re trying to build strength, they’re just not eating enough food.
 They’ve discovered or they realized or they found that their food causes pain so people don’t need enough food.
 Practically when you shift on a plant-based diet you need to eat more food.
 This mean more physical sizes of the food or eat more often because the calorie density is lower than a high fat meat diary kind of diet.

-The other thing is when people feel that they want to gain weight or build more muscle; they’re just not exercising enough.
+When there is a lack of muscle growth for most RA patients they’re just not exercising enough.
 Muscles will not grow without being used.
 The body only has enough muscle on it to sustain the requirements that you put up on it everyday.
 Because the body doesn’t want to nurture and provide fuel and nutrients and blood flow to additional muscle mass in the body.
 If you don’t use it, the body is too efficient for that.
 It wants to preserve energy and preserve its resources.
 So, if you are asking your muscle to grow it won’t grow.
 The best way if you just want to gain weight is just to engage muscles that you want to grow.
 Sounds simple but people don’t do it.
 And so while the best body parts to grow are your glute muscles which is basically your backside muscles.
 Your hamstrings and your quadriceps.
 These parts of the body are the largest muscle group if you engage those through some simple standing lunges or some walking lunges or some squats or some assisted squats holding on to a bar and going down, these will build muscle mass quickly.

-Now the final thing that I wanna cover down here is if you do wanna go down this path, never get a dairy version of whey protein powder.
-They’re disgusting, very highly aggravating to cancer and allergenic source of protein.
-This whey comes from a cow milk derivative so you have to be on crack to wanna take that stuff.
+The final thing to cover here is never get a dairy version such as whey protein powder.
+They’re disgusting, very highly aggravating to cancer and are an allergenic source of protein for rheumatoid arthritis patients.
+Whey is a cow milk derivative so you want to avoid this if you have an autoimmune disease.

 What I’ve been given in the past by people I get products given to me – this stuff.
 This is a plant-based one after I’ve just told you that I don’t think you should but some people just you can’t teach them right.
 So this is one that I recommend if you are in the US.
 I know that this somewhere a product in the states also stocked here in Australia, so that’s a good option.
 Recommend that if for instance you’re really weight training or your inflammation’s under control.
 Really low levels of inflammation and you feel you can handle some more protein then fine.
 But if you are in the balance and you’re really trying to get your pain levels to a minimum each day and it’s being problematic and it’s just not going very far, this is not the stage that you’re at.
 You need to be at the earlier stage of the Paddison Program and working through more on the baseline foods until you can tolerate more advance foods like protein powders.
 The other one which is here in Australia, and again I got given this and you’ll laugh because this is actually primal protein, right?
 And you know that I think that Paleo diet is a atrocity to humanity but this is a primal protein so it was given to me as a gift.
 This is a vegan company and they are servicing the paleo market.
 So even though they don’t endorse that way of eating either, it’s a huge market there for people specially who go to the gym and think that you need to eat a lot of meat products to enhance their physical training.
 No doubt, obviously you can really bulk up on animal foods but, is that healthy?
 That’s a completely different question.
 Anyway, the point that I wanna make here is that Prana On is a fabulous very very successful and clean source of protein in Australia and they are broadening to the international market.
 If you can source this and you’re basically committed and determined to have protein powders then I recommend this above all else but the sun warrior if you can’t source Prana On.